-Vaughan & Vaughan’s experienced pedestrian accident lawyers have helped Muncie residents recover from dangerous pedestrian accidents for decades.
+Vaughan & Vaughan’s experienced Muncie personal injury lawyers have helped residents recover from dangerous pedestrian accidents for decades.
 If you want damages to help pay for your recovery, you can come to our team for help.
 We can negotiate for support on your behalf or bring your case to a judge’s attention, all while prioritizing your right to recovery.

 Taking Action After a Pedestrian Accident

 Indiana Code section 34-11-2-4 outlines Indiana’s personal injury statute of limitations.
 This statute of limitations dictates how much time you have after an accident to investigate your losses and present a relevant claim to Indiana’s civil courts.
 If you fail to bring a complaint forward within this time frame, you may lose your right to compensation.

 This statute of limitations specifically caps your right to civil action at two years.
 That means you have until the second anniversary of your pedestrian accident to bring your claim forward.

 If you’re contending with injuries that limit your mobility or that might otherwise impede your investigation, don’t panic.
 Our pedestrian accident attorneys in Muncie can initiate an investigation on your behalf.

 What to Include in a Pedestrian Accident Claim